 Citizenship Renunciation and Taxes

 Expat taxation issues are often at the heart of citizenship renunciation.
-Sure, some renounce due to changes in political administration or newfound patriotism toward their resident country, but ongoing taxation affects all expats.
-Each year, expats must file Federal Tax Returns if they meet the income thresholds even if they do not owe any tax.
-For single filers, that threshold is only $12,000 annually; for those filing jointly, the threshold doubles.
+Unlike most countries, the US has citizenship-based taxation.
+Each year, Americans living anywhere in the world must file Federal Tax Returns if they meet the income thresholds—even if they do not owe any tax.
+For single filers, that threshold is only $12,200 annually; for those filing jointly, the threshold doubles.
 If you’re self-employed, only $400 of income means you’ll need to file.
+These requirements can be burdensome, particularly when it comes to US taxation of dual citizens and accidental Americans.

 Filing returns year in and year out can be cumbersome and complicated, so many expats have at least considered renunciation.
 However, remember that citizenship renunciation comes with more than a few strings attached.
 For instance, you’ll have to be tax compliant before you renounce.
 And, if you are a covered expatriate, you’ll face an expensive exit tax.
 Lastly, renunciation is a very permanent decision, and in general, you won’t get a chance to change your mind.

-But, the second quarter 2019 citizenship renunciation total came to 609.
-This is the lowest second quarter number since 2016, and it’s an enormous decline from the numbers we saw throughout 2018.
-Now, there could be a lot of reasons for this dip.
-Without wildly speculating, it’s safe to say that the rate of renunciations had to slow down at some point.
+In 2019, when the first quarter report showed that 1,018 Americans had renounced, a decline seemed less likely.
+However, as the year went on, renunciations dropped sharply to just 183 Americans renouncing in the third quarter and 261 in the fourth quarter.
+There could be a lot of reasons for this dip.
+Without wildly speculating, it’s safe to say that the rate of renunciations had to slow down and return to pre-FATCA levels at some point.

 What Does the Future Hold?